-The PHI 3.8 batteries within the Sol-Ark AccESS are designed to operate at a continuous discharge rate of 11.4 kWDC across a large operating temperature range, as seen in Table 1.0 above.
-The SimpliPhi AccESS does not require an increase in sizing nor any special compensations when determining the size of the energy storage and management system under the circumstances and conditions seen in Table 1.0 above.
+The PHI 3.8 batteries within the Sol-Ark AccESS are designed to operate at a continuous discharge rate of 7.6 kW{DC} (AccESS Sol-Ark-8K-15.2 kWh model) or 11.4 kW{DC} (AccESS Sol-Ark-12K-22.8 kWh model) across a large operating temperature range, as seen in Table 1.0 above.
+Neither SimpliPhi AccESS model requires an increase in sizing nor any special compensations when determining the size of the energy storage and management system under the circumstances and conditions seen in Table 1.0 above.
 Each AccESS unit comes pre-programmed to maximize the performance of the PHI 3.8 battery bank.
-Settings are password protected and require access to the lockout password by a qualified installer for modification.

-PHI 3.8 batteries within the AccESS unit do not need to be de-rated unless running continuously at more than 90% capacity, at temperatures below 0° C, or above 45° C. To achieve higher, warrantied cycles of 10,000, the PHI 3.8 batteries are operated at 80% maximum Depth of Discharge (DOD).
-The AccESS comes preprogrammed for 80% DOD.
+PHI 3.8 batteries within the AccESS unit do not need to be de-rated unless running continuously at more than 90% capacity, at temperatures below 0° C, or above 49° C. To achieve higher, warrantied cycles of 10,000, the PHI 3.8 batteries are operated at 80% maximum Depth of Discharge (DOD).
+The AccESS comes pre-programmed for 80% DOD.
 Please contact SimpliPhi Power Technical Support if alternative settings are desired.
 Please also refer to operating temperatures and inverter settings in this Manual's Programming section.